aodhanlutetiae/senedd_words/README.md

 # senedd_words

 This app allows you to compare the frequency of a word in the Welsh parliament (the Senedd) from one year to the next, since the election of May 2016.
-It uses the [files](https://www.theyworkforyou.com/pwdata/scrapedxml/senedd/en/) assembled by [They Work For You](https://www.theyworkforyou.com/) from the Senedd's [open data](https://senedd.wales/help/open-data/) and runs on [streamlit](https://streamlit.io/).

-It was made by [@aodhanlutetiae](https://x.com/aodhanlutetiae) and takes the [the Westminster version](https://parli-n-grams.puntofisso.net/) of [@puntofisso](https://puntofisso.net/) as inspiration.

 It shows how often a word was used in the parliament as a proportion of all the words uttered that year.
 So looking up 'Brexit' shows it was used much more often in 2019, as a proportion of everything said that year, than in other years.

 ![picture](brexit_search.png)

 The word Brexit was used 1,145 times in the Senedd in 2019, and was just under 0.1% of all the 1,378,551 words heard there in 2019.
 This percentage figure is what's used to compare a word between one year and the next.

+The app uses the [files](https://www.theyworkforyou.com/pwdata/scrapedxml/senedd/en/) assembled by [They Work For You](https://www.theyworkforyou.com/) from the Senedd's [open data](https://senedd.wales/help/open-data/) and runs on [streamlit](https://streamlit.io/).

+It was made by [@aodhanlutetiae](https://x.com/aodhanlutetiae) and takes the [the Westminster version](https://parli-n-grams.puntofisso.net/) of [@puntofisso](https://puntofisso.net/) as inspiration.

 ## The data